schnell18/schnell18.github.io/content/uses/index.md

 ![DIY PC](images/workstation.jpeg)
-This is a DIY PC with a powerful nVidia GeForce RTX 4090 GPU, a spacious server-grade RAM with a capacity of 192GiB, powerful Intel i9 14900KF CPU, two HP FX900 Pro 2T SSD, a 4T HDD.
+This is a DIY PC with a powerful nVidia GeForce RTX 4090 GPU, a spacious server-grade RAM with a capacity of 192GiB, powerful Intel i9 14900KF CPU, two HP FX900 Pro 2T SSDs, a 4T HDD.
 This workstation is good enough for serving small to medium LLMs for generative AI workloads.
 It is a staging environment to explore application requires significant computing demand before moving to cloud.